emnh/js-to-reasonml-transpiler/README.md

 This section lists workarounds for transpilations not implemented yet.

  - Reorder functions so that they are called after they are declared
- - Disambiguate overloaded functions with same arity (use only one overload in each example)
  - Call event handlers manually at least once, after they've been passed around to event registers.
 Alternatively, set a high grace period (see below) and trigger events manually in browser.